You are here: Home » Preparing for Pregnancy » Planning Your Pregnancy

 Drinking in pregnancy can lead to long-term harm to your baby, and the more you drink, the greater the risk.

-Find out about alcohol and pregnancy, alcohol units and tips for cutting down.
+Find out about alcohol and pregnancy.

 If you're overweight, you may have problems getting pregnant and fertility treatment is less likely to work.